 Hit the slopes at Grand Targhee Resort and enjoy the annual 500 inches of snowfall—that’s over 41 feet—the resort typically receives.
 With over 2,600 acres of terrain, including five lifts and some hikeable terrain, it could take a whole winter to explore.
 A Magic Carpet helps the little ones learn their turns while experienced and iron-legged riders can lap the 2,270 feet of vertical.
 Ski and snowboard lessons are available, and terrain parks offer a varying rotation of thrills with an array of features including jumps, rails, boxes, spines, and more.

 Fat Bike, Snowshoe, or Nordic Ski

 Teton Valley Trails and Pathways maintains numerous multi-use trails throughout the valley that are open for walking, snowshoeing, Nordic skiing, and fat biking.
 TVTAP provides an up-to-date grooming report with trail status and grooming updates as well as trail maps.
 Check out the 4.5 km Nordic trail at Sherman Park, which was formerly called Pioneer Park until it was renamed in 2017 to honor local leader Craig Sherman.
-The Teton Springs Trail provides 8 km of routes to explore, and the Driggs Nordic Trail has 5 km of groomed trails.
+The Teton Reserve provides 7 km of routes to explore, and the Driggs Nordic Trail has 6 km of groomed trails.
 Grand Targhee Resort also has groomed trails to enjoy, including 15 miles of Nordic and 7 miles of singletrack.